pulustelu/naksu/README.md

-- brew installed manually (but managed by nix)
+- Homebrew should be installed manually (but its packages are managed by nix)
 - keyboard layouts must be installed manually
 - Finder sidebar, dock, space count set up manually
 - Accessibility: Three finger zoom and finder titlebar icons must be set up manually